 They have also partnered with Souls4Soles to donate your child’s gently used pair of shoes to people who need them.
-My son has two pairs of Ten Little shoes and while we do like them a lot, I don’t think they have a lot of longevity to them if your kids will be in them 6+ hours a day.
+My son has many pairs of Ten Little shoes and I love that at 2 years old he is able to take them on and off himself.

 Xero is a company that specializes in minimalist footwear for kids and adults.
 Their shoes are designed with mesh uppers to allow the feet to breathe easier while also providing a secure fit.